-- Atheros-based miniPCI and miniPCIe adapters: Depending on your country, your wireless adapter may not support all the channels shown in that window.
-The channels that are available for use in a particular country differ according to the regulations of that country.
-In the United States, for example, FCC regulations only allow channels 1 to 11 to be used in the 802.11b/g/n band.
-The firmware of the wireless adapters being sold in the US is typically configured to disallow channels 12 and 13. - Atheros-based USB adapters, Intel 7xxx and 8xxx miniPCIe adapters, and recommended Ralink-, MediaTek-, and Realtek-based USB adapters: All channels are always available when using them in TamoGraph. - Other adapters (e.g. Intel 6xxx, Dell, or Broadcom): enabling channels 12 and 13 may be possible.
+- Recommended Ralink-, MediaTek-, and Realtek-based USB adapters: All channels are always available when using them in TamoGraph. - Recommended Intel-based adapters: Channel availability may depend on the specific model.
+In any case, we try to make all channels available. - Other adapters (e.g. Dell or Broadcom): enabling channels 12 and 13 may be possible.
 Open the TamoGraph application folder (usually C:\Program Files\TamoGraph or C:\Program Files (x86)\TamoGraph).
 You will see the file named ch1213.exe there.
 Double-click on that file to execute it.
 Restart TamoGraph and enable channel 12 and 13 in the scanner options; these channels will become available for selection.
-Note that the adapter's ability to capture packets on channels 12 and 13 depends on the regulatory domain set by the laptop vendor.
+Note that the adapter's ability to capture packets on channels 12 and

+13 depends on the regulatory domain set by the laptop vendor.
 If the vendor enabled them in your case, there won't be a problem.
 However, we've heard of many examples when laptop vendors did not enable channels 12 and 13 even in the laptops that were sold in a country where these channels were legal.